31 Days of Medieval Manuscripts · Italian

-A Fourteenth-Century Italian Choir Book – Day Three of Medieval Manuscripts
+A Fourteenth-Century Italian Choir Book – Day 3

-Today, I decided to feature a larger-scale manuscript to contrast yesterday’s pint-sized Hours of Jeanne d’Evreux.
-I recently read a past issue of The Metropolitan Museum of Art Bulletin about illustrated Italian choir books and thought that it would make a perfect subject for today’s post.
+Today’s post features a larger-scale manuscript to contrast yesterday’s pint-sized Hours of Jeanne d’Evreux.
+It was inspired by a past issue of The Metropolitan Museum of Art Bulletin about illustrated Italian choir books.

 Manuscript Leaf with the Assumption of the Virgin in an Initial V, from an Antiphonary by Niccolò di ser Sozzo c.
 1340.
 The Metropolitan Museum of Art, New York.